VergeIO: Depth-Aware Eye Interaction on Glasses: System design

 \subsection{Vergence distance selection}

-A key system design parameter is the selection of vergence distances which is the physical distance between the eye and a fixation distance.
+\orange{Given the spatial-resolution limitations of EOG discussed in Sec.~\ref{sec:related_eog_sensing}, }we define the depth-aware task for EOG as detecting transitions between discrete distances rather than performing continuous depth regression.
+Therefore, a key system design parameter is the selection of vergence distances which is the physical distance between the eye and a fixation distance.
 These distances must satisfy two requirements: First, they should span the range of realistic, everyday viewing distances, and second, changes in vergence between these distances should result in discernible EOG signals that can be classified.

-Since EOG measures the motor movement of the eyes and directly reflects \textit{changes in vergence angle}, we choose distances such that the resulting changes in vergence angle are uniformly spaced.
-To illustrate this, Fig.~\ref{fig:depth-analysis}a shows how vergence angle ($\theta_1$, $\theta_2$, $\theta_3$) is defined as the angle between the lines of sight of both eyes as they converge on a fixation point.
+Since EOG measures eye movements and directly reflects \textit{changes in vergence angle}, we choose distances such that the resulting changes in vergence angle are uniformly spaced.
+Fig.~\ref{fig:depth-analysis}a shows how vergence angle ($\theta_1$, $\theta_2$, $\theta_3$) is defined as the angle between the lines of sight of both eyes as they converge on a fixation point.

-Using an interpupillary distance (IPD) of 50~mm which is within the typical adult IPD range of 50-75~mm~\cite{ipd_quest,dodgson2004variation}, we select three vergence angles: 9.5°, 4.1°, and 1.4°.
-These yield uniformly spaced pairwise differences: 2.7°, 5.4°, and 8.1°, which enable them to be distinguishable in practice.